 Ohio lottery, casino and racino winnings will be intercepted for past due support.
 A database will be referenced for any past due support owed with wins of \$600 or more on table games with progressive jackpots, and wins of \$1,200 or more on slot machines.
 Casinos and racinos will make the determination for submitting winners based upon IRS reporting requirements.
-An obligor must be in default (owe more than one month's obligation of support) before a CSEA can intercept lottery, casino and racino winnings.
+An obligor must be in default before a CSEA can intercept lottery, casino and racino winnings.